muskiteer/RepoCollect/README.md

 ### 3. Model Context Protocol (MCP) Server
 Expose Repollect's slash commands and search capabilities via an **MCP Server** so developers can query the project knowledge graph directly from their IDEs (Cursor, Windsurf) or desktop AI assistants (Claude Desktop).

+---

+## 💝 Acknowledgments

+- **[Cognee](https://cognee.ai)** — The graph-vector hybrid memory that makes Repollect's knowledge graph possible.
+- **[WeMakeDevs](https://wemakedevs.org)** — For organizing the hackathon and bringing together builders.
+- Every open source project whose public history helped shape and test this tool.

+> Made with love by [muskiteer](https://github.com/muskiteer) — for every developer who's ever asked "why does this code exist?"